skip navigation

 He wore his winter pants because it was snowing.

-Schools were closed because of the snow.
+Schools were closed because of the cold temperature.

 It was snowing.
 For this reason, the schools were closed.